-- b.
-All Youth riders carrying an RPV of 15 or higher at year-end will be advanced to the B class. - Youth advancement classes include, but not limited to 85 (12-14), Supermini (13-16), Schoolboy (12-17), etc. - 9.
-Combined Class Advancement - a.
+- a.
 Amateur classes that have combined classifications, the riders will be separated by classification and points will be awarded according to the number of riders within their classification based upon the Rider Advancement Points chart. - b.
-All Combined advancement points will be calculated together within the advancement year, riders carrying an RPV of 15 or higher will be advanced to their next higher classification. - Combined advancement classes include, but not limited to Collegeboy B/C, Two-Stroke, 30+ B/C, 25+, 40+, 50+, etc. - 10.
-Appealing a Classification/AMA Appeal Board Advancement or Classification - a.
-Riders advanced through the National Advancement system.
-For riders who wish to contest advancement/ classification achieved during the current year through the National Advancement system, the deadline for advancement appeals is April 1. may appeal once.
-The deadline for appeals related to yearend advancement is March 1.
-Riders may appeal their advancement through the National Advancement once per the national advancement year (Nov 1st thru Oct 31st).
+All Combined advancement points will be calculated together within the advancement year, riders carrying an RPV of 15 or higher will be advanced to their next higher classification. - c.
+Combined advancement classes include, but not limited to Collegeboy B/C, Two-Stroke, 30+ B/C, 25+, 40+, 50+, etc.

+10. Appealing Advancement or Classification

+- advanced through the Advancement System.
+For riders who wish to contest advancement through the National Advancement System, the deadline advancement appeals is April 1.
+Riders may appeal their advancement through the National Advancement once per the national advancement year (Nov.
+1 through Oct.
+31).
 Riders who have submitted a National Advancement appeal to the AMA offices may continue to compete in the lower classification until a decision is rendered.
 A referee may request a confirmation of a pending appeal. - b.
 Riders appealing their current AMA classification (self-advancement).
-Riders who wish to contest their current AMA Classification, may submit a classification appeal to the AMA offices at any time.
+Riders who wish to contest their current AMA classification, may submit a classification appeal to the AMA offices at any time.
 Riders may appeal their classification once per year.
 A rider may not compete under appeal in a lower classification.
 Only once their appeal decision is approved may that rider drop down a classification. - c.
-There will be an AMA Appeal board to hear The AMA Advancement/Classification Appeal board will render decision on advancement and classification appeals.
-There is no second advancement/classification appeal to this appeal process.
-The AMA Advancement/Classification Appeal Board will be moderated by the AMA Motocross Manager and consist of 3 AMA Motocross Commission members Conaress Representatives from the AMA Congress Motocross committee.
-In the event the Motocross Manager is absent, the AMA will select a replacement to conduct the process.
-Advancement/Classification appeals for youth classes and age classes 25 years of age and over will be determined by the district with final concurrence from the AMA.
-Where there is no district representation, advancement appeals will be determined by the AMA.
+The AMA Advancement/Classification Appeal Board will render decision on advancement and classification appeals.
+There is no second appeal to this advancement/classification appeal process.
+The AMA Advancement/Classification Appeal Board will be moderated by the AMA Motocross Manager and consist of three AMA Motocross Commission members.
+In the event the Motocross Manager is absent, the AMA will select a replacement to conduct the process. - d.

-d.
 A \$50 fee must accompany all advancement and classification appeals.
-Appeals must be made in writing accompanied by supporting information and submitted to the AMA through an electronic submission form found at www.americanmotorcyclist.com or be submitted by mail to American Motorcyclist Appendix 12515 Varmouth Dr. Diskeington

-Association, 13515 Yarmouth Dr., Pickerington, Ohio 43147.
-Riders who wish to contest placement

-- e.
-Riders who wish to contest placement advancement or classification, are only those who are considered completely non-competitive in the class they are leaving and will not dominate the class in which they are returning. - f.
-A rider returning to competition after several years must request to be reverted as explained above and cannot move back a class automatically or without prior AMA and district permission approval.
-Failure to comply with this requirement will result in suspension a disqualification from the current event or other disciplinary action. - g.
+Appeals must be made in writing accompanied by supporting information and submitted to the AMA through an electronic submission form found at www.americanmotorcyclist.com or be submitted by mail to American Motorcyclist Association, 13515 Yarmouth Dr., Pickerington, Ohio 43147. - Riders who wish to contest advancement or classification are only those who are considered completely non-competitive in the class they are leaving and will not dominate the class in which they are returning. - f.
+A rider returning to competition after several years must request to be reverted as explained above and cannot move back a class automatically or without prior AMA approval.
+Failure to comply with this requirement will result in a disqualification from the current event or other disciplinary action.

+- g.
 The AMA Advancement/Classification Appeal Board reserves the authority to advance a rider's classification that has no RPV in the previous advancement year but has demonstrated an advanced riding ability that is supported by documented race results, at any time. - h.
-The AMA Appeal Board reserves the authority to re- evaluate and overturn an advancement or classification appeal decision based upon new information and/or documented race results within six months of the AMA Advancement/Classification Appeal Board's decision.
+The AMA Advancement/Classification Appeal Board reserves the authority to re-evaluate and overturn an advancement or classification appeal decision based upon new information and/or documented race results within six months of the AMA Advancement/Classification Appeal Board's decision